Is Bali Safe for Travelers?

 As I mentioned earlier, the roads in Bali are challenging to navigate.
 If you’re uncertain, it’s best to avoid driving altogether.

-Bali’s streets are extremely narrow and bustling with activity, it can be overwhelming.
+Bali’s streets are extremely narrow and bustling with activity, it can be very overwhelming.
 Opting to hire a driver is both affordable and a much safer alternative if you’re uncertain about driving here.

 Is Bali Safe: Health Precautions

 By taking a few health precautions, you can minimize health risks and ensure a safe and enjoyable trip.
-Key health considerations for visitors to Bali:

 Travel Insurance: It’s one of those things you simply can’t afford to skip before your trip.
 Nowadays, there are excellent options that are easily accessible, affordable, and offer comprehensive coverage worldwide.
 I’ve been using SafetyWing for a few years, and I highly recommend it.
 With just a few clicks you can activate your policy and travel with peace of mind.
 When it comes to travel insurance, it’s always better to be prepared than sorry.

 Mosquito-borne Diseases: Protect yourself against mosquito bites by using insect repellent.
 Bali is at high risk for diseases such as dengue fever and malaria, especially during the rainy season (Oct–Feb).
 Carry insect repellent at all times.
+And, consider getting vaccinated for dengue.

 Medical Facilities: Familiarize yourself with the location of medical facilities and pharmacies near you in case you need medical treatment.